jankulovski/starterkit/specs.md

   - Email.
   - If implemented, ensure:
   - Changes obey validation rules.
-  - Email changes respect verification rules (if needed).
-  - If there is any conflict with future “self-service” settings or email verification flows, the system should:
+  - If there is any conflict with future "self-service" settings or email verification flows, the system should:
   - Prefer consistency and safety.
-  - Potentially restrict email changes to user-side only and keep admin editing to name and flags.
 	3. User status / deactivation (optional)
   - If the project decides to support a “deactivated” or “banned” state (e.g. is_active flag), the Admin area should:
   - Allow toggling that status.